VBS to take place at the UMC

 John and Jamie Spencer plan to open Opie's 116, a restaurant and bar, on Monday.

-SECOR – Two Eureka residents were killed in a two-vehicle collision Sunday in central Woodford County.
-According to Sheriff’s Lieutenant Marsh…

-This past week at the Apostolic Christian Home started off with a few relaxing games of Rummy Cube.
-On July 3, certified nursing assistant Amb…
+This past week at the AC Home started off July 10 with men’s coffee hour; Liane Smith played the baby grand piano, bingo and a few rounds of r…

-GOODFIELD – The Barn III Conklin Dinner Theatre will present “The Sunshine Boys,” a comedy by Neil Simon that will open on July 7.
-The show st…

-EUREKA — The weekly Rotary Club meeting will be at noon Tuesday, July 11, at the social center building of Maple Lawn.
-Lunch will be provided.
+EUREKA – According to the Peoria County Coroner’s Office, a three-year-old Washington girl drowned in a pond this past week.
+Eureka-Goodfield …

+EL PASO – The town will sponsor a National Night Out on Aug.
+1 from 4 to 8:30 p.m. at South Pointe Park, which is located at 523 S. Sycamore S…